joelrfcosta/go-update/README.md

 - Update/download metrics

 ## API Compatibility Promises

-The master branch of `go-update` is *not* guaranteed to have a stable API over time.
+The master branch of `go-update` is _not_ guaranteed to have a stable API over time.
 For any production application, you should vendor your dependency on `go-update` with a tool like git submodules, [gb](http://getgb.io/) or [govendor](https://github.com/kardianos/govendor).

 The `go-update` package makes the following promises about API compatibility:

 1. A list of all API-breaking changes will be documented in this README.
 1. `go-update` will strive for as few API-breaking changes as possible.

 ## API Breaking Changes

 - **Sept 3, 2015**: The `Options` struct passed to `Apply` was changed to be passed by value instead of passed by pointer.
 Old API at `28de026`.
 - **Aug 9, 2015**: 2.0 API.
-Old API at `221d034` or `gopkg.in/inconshreveable/go-update.v0`.
+Old API at `221d034` or `gopkg.in/joelrfcosta/go-update.v0`.

 ## License

 Apache